dotnet/runtime/docs/design/features/OsrDetailsAndDebugging.md

 The OSR method is created synchronously on the thread that hits the hit limit threshold.
 If a second thread arrives while the OSR method is being created it will simply have its counter reloaded and continue executing Tier0 code for the time being.
-Eventually it may come back
+Eventually it may come back.

 Once the method is ready the initiating thread is transitioned to the OSR method; any subsequently arriving executions from other active